 CVR Energy Announces Exploration of Potential Spin-Off of its Nitrogen Fertilizer Business

-/EIN News/ -- SUGAR LAND, Texas, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- CVR Energy, Inc. (NYSE: CVI) (“CVR Energy”) announced today that its board of directors (the “Board”) has authorized CVR Energy’s management to explore a potential spin-off of its interests in its nitrogen fertilizer business, which is owned by CVR Energy through the general and limited partner interests it holds in CVR Partners, LP (NYSE: UAN), a publicly traded limited partnership (“CVR Partners”).
-If effected, the potential spin-off would create a new public company to hold such interests and separate the nitrogen fertilizer business from CVR Energy’s refining and renewables businesses.
+SUGAR LAND, Texas, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- CVR Energy, Inc. CVI ("CVR Energy") announced today that its board of directors (the "Board") has authorized CVR Energy's management to explore a potential spin-off of its interests in its nitrogen fertilizer business, which is owned by CVR Energy through the general and limited partner interests it holds in CVR Partners, LP UAN, a publicly traded limited partnership ("CVR Partners").
+If effected, the potential spin-off would create a new public company to hold such interests and separate the nitrogen fertilizer business from CVR Energy's refining and renewables businesses.

 If CVR Energy proceeds with the potential spin-off, it would likely be structured as a tax-free, pro-rata distribution to all CVR Energy stockholders as of a record date to be determined by the Board of CVR Energy.
 If completed, upon effectiveness of the potential spin-off transaction, CVR Energy stockholders would own shares of both CVR Energy, holding the refinery and renewables businesses, and a holding company, holding CVR Energy's current ownership of the general partner interest in, and approximately 37 percent of the common units (representing limited partner interests) of, CVR Partners.